Research Projects

 Supervisor: Md Mofijul Islam, University of Dhaka

-We curated a comprehensive dataset of Bangla news articles, which contains around 400,000 news articles collected from different Bangla News portals.
-We also develop Bangla articles classification model with semantic textual features, which outperforms state-of-art-works.
-Moreover, we have also plan to extend this dataset, so that we can address other Bangla NLP research problems.
+We curated a comprehensive dataset of approximately 400,000 Bangla news articles collected from various Bangla news portals, and developed a Bangla article classification model using semantic textual features that outperforms state-of-the-art methods.
+We plan to extend this dataset to support additional Bangla NLP research problems.

 Primary Investigator: Md Mofijul Islam, University of Dhaka

-Presently, in this work, we are developing a Bangla speech dataset so that researchers can develop various computational learning models, such as Bangla voice recognition, speakers identification etc. Till now, there is no public Bangla speech dataset available for research purpose.
+In this project, we are developing a Bangla speech dataset to enable research on computational learning models for tasks such as Bangla voice recognition and speaker identification.
+To date, no public Bangla speech dataset has been available for research purposes.

 Computational Biology